-Giving consequences to your kids will be one of most important, yet fragile elements of parenting–because even though consequences are a good thing, there can be some negative effects if not done properly.
-To help you out a little, I’ve compiled a helpful and logical list to give you some healthy discipline ideas when it comes to giving consequences; and also information to consider BEFORE you discipline your kids.
+Giving consequences to your kids will be one of most important yet fragile elements of parenting–because even though consequences are a good thing, there can be some adverse effects if not done correctly.
+To help you out a little, I’ve compiled a helpful and logical list to give you some healthy discipline ideas for giving consequences; and also information to consider BEFORE you discipline your kids.

 Are consequences for kids good or bad?

-In a relationship, same thing.
-You can’t do whatever you want without there being a consequence for something you did wrong.
+In a relationship, the same thing.
+You can’t do whatever you want without a consequence for something you did wrong.
 You learn that owning up to our wrongdoing will foster a healthy and loving environment.

-So where is the best place for your kids to learn these helpful life skills when it comes to consequences and actions?
+So, where is the best place for your kids to learn these valuable life skills regarding consequences and actions?
 From you, the parent.

 Consequences ARE good.
-But they can also be negative when not done in a healthy or functional way.
+But they can also be damaging when not done healthily or functionally.

 When consequences for kids don’t work